wp-plugins/synved-shortcodes/readme.txt

 10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.6.3 =
+* Added hide shortcode, to add hidden notes and comments in posts and pages

 = 1.6.2 =
 * Fixed potential JavaScript error in rare cases